nishachoudhary05/TwinMind-copilot/README.md

 1. **(Optional but recommended)** Paste your resume or background into the Chat panel first.
 The AI will use this to personalize suggestions.
 2. Click **Start** to begin recording.
 Allow microphone access.
 3. Speak naturally.
 Transcript appears in the left column every ~30 seconds.
-4. **Live suggestions** appear in the middle column — click any card for a detailed answer in the right chat panel.
+4. **Live suggestions** appear in the middle column, click any card for a detailed answer in the right chat panel.
 5. You can also type questions directly into chat at any time.
 6. Click **Export** to download the full session as JSON.